LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 The ``​cat`` command simply outputs the entire contents of the files it is given, one after the other.
 Here we’re using it to just output the content of one file, but look out for this command later!

-We can use the ``grep`` command to check for indices in a file (see :ref:`here<grep_command>` for more detail on this).
+We can use the ``grep`` command to check for indices in a file (see :ref:`here<grep>` for more detail on this).
 Select any of the starting FASTQ files and run the following on it to search for the `AACACC` index

 .. code-block::